The Best Family-Friendly Ryokan (Japanese Inn) in Japan

 Many ryokan that are kid-friendly also provide special meals for kids that have food that children love such as french fries, fried chicken, fried shrimp, and meat patties.
 They may also provide kid-friendly breakfasts as well.

 This being said, make sure you check the menu of the ryokan before you stay.
-For instance, traditional Japanese breakfasts at ryokan can consist of rice, pickled vegetables, and fish, which might not appeal to some people (especially kids if they don’t have a western-style kids breakfast!).
+For instance, traditional Japanese breakfasts at ryokan can consist of rice, pickled vegetables, and fish, which might not appeal to some people (especially kids if they don’t have a Western-style kids’ breakfast!).
+Traditional ryokan will also usually serve the same meals daily because guests usually only stay for one night.
+So if you want some variety and are staying longer than one night, I don’t recommend booking meals for the rest of your stay.
+Depending on the ryokan, this might not be possible.

 Also, it’s important to note that the rooms might have things that kids like touching, like decorative vases or figures.
 So make sure you ask staff to remove them if you feel like your child might break something or it might be a hazard.